Moustikitos/lysten/README.md

  + account sends a transaction

 On bridge-enabled blockchain, there is a specific data named `vendorField` that can contain a 64-length-string (256 in a near future).

-We can define trigger as a patterned string backed in a `vendorField` transaction sent by a specified `senderId` (account address) or received by a `recipientId` (account address) associated to an execution `codename`.
+A Trigger is defined as apatterned string backed in a `vendorField` transaction sent by a specified `senderId` or received by a `recipientId` associated to an execution `codename`.

 ## Removing a trigger